 2 ½ cups (300 g) bread flour

 ¼ cup (57 g) butter, very soft

 Cornmeal or semolina flour for dusting

-In a large mixing bowl or the bowl of a stand mixer, thoroughly stir together the all purpose flour, milk, starter, and honey.
+In a large mixing bowl or the bowl of a stand mixer, thoroughly stir together the all purpose flour, milk, starter, honey, and butter.
 Cover the bowl with a clean cloth and allow it to sit for 30 minutes to an hour to create a sponge.